netxms/sample-jasper-report/README.md

 # Package structure

-Each report definition should be packaged into jar/zip with entry point `main.jrxml`.
+Each report definition should be packaged into `.jar` or `.zip` file with entry point file `main.jrxml` in archive root.
 Once definition archive is loaded by the reporting server it will be automatically unpacked (while keeping folder structure) and compiled into `main.jasper`.
 Any sub reports will be compiled on execution.
 Property `SUBREPORT_DIR` points to the unpacked folder on execution (so you can refer to images or sub reports with `${SUBREPORT_DIR}/sub.jasper`).

 Each report should contain manifest (`/META-INF/MANIFEST.MF`) with GUID `Build-Id`.
 This GUID is used to distinguish between deployed reports.